 You see, it’s easy when we preach on Palm Sunday and when we sing about it in church to make the whole story look like a clear-eyed, straightforward set of events.
 It’s too easy to picture the disciples as moving through all this with heads-held-high confidence and swagger, to treat Palm Sunday as a big bright spot in the midst of the Lenten darkness and ahead of the darkness of Holy Week, which this Sunday kicks off each year, of course.

-But think about it: the world—indeed, the cosmos, it is not too grand a thing to allege—was teetering on the brink of the most momentous event since the Big Bang.
+But think about it: the world—indeed, the cosmos—was teetering on the brink of the most momentous event since the Big Bang.
 The very Son of God was about to be handed over, betrayed, abused, murdered.
 There was, in a sense, going to be a death in God within days.
 The universe was about to turn the corner from endless darkness back toward the Light that just is God (into that Light that the darkness cannot overcome).
 What all was at stake cannot even be overstated or overestimated.
 The very hosts of heaven—and maybe of hell for all we know—were quite literally holding their breath to see this play out.